-This work had presented a simple paradigm for efficient implementation of primal-dual approximation algorithms for several network design problems in the distributed environment.
+In this work we presented a simple paradigm for efficient implementation of primal-dual approximation algorithms for several network design problems in the distributed environment.
 The devised paradigm enables to preserve the approximation ratios of the centralized primal-dual algorithms while keeping the message complexity close to the best possible.
-First, we have showed how to implement the uncrossable Set-Family Edge-Cover 2-approximation centralized algorithm due to [9] in the distributed environment.
-This implementation takes O(nD) communication rounds and $O(n^2 \log D)$ messages.
-Next, we explained how to utilized this implementation to solve the Steiner Forest, Point to Point Connection, and T-Join problems while preserving a 2-approximation ratio.
-For Steiner Forest this improves the result of [11], where an $O(Sp \log^2 n)$ time algorithm with expected ratio $O(\log n)$ and message complexity $O(S|E|\log n)$ was given.
-Afterwards, we established some none trivial lower bounds on the rounds and message complexities every distributed Steiner Forest algorithm must make in the synchronous and the asynchronous model.
-Fortunately the Steiner Forest asynchronous implementation presented in this work is close to the devised asynchronous lower bounds, making the above implementation close to the optimum.
+First, we have showed how to implement the uncrossable Set-Family Edge-Cover 2-approximation centralized algorithm due to [8] in the distributed environment.
+This implementation takes O(nD) communication rounds and $O(n^2)$ messages.
+Next, we explained how to utilize this implementation to solve the Steiner Forest, Point to Point Connection, and T-Join problems while preserving the approximation ratio of 2.
+For Steiner Forest this improves the result of [13], where an $O(Sp \log^2 n)$ time algorithm with expected ratio $O(\log n)$ and message complexity $O(S|E|\log n)$ was given.
+Afterwards, we established some non-trivial lower bounds on the rounds and message complexities of any distributed algorithm for Steiner Forest must make in the synchronous and the asynchronous model.
+The Steiner Forest asynchronous implementation presented in this work is close to the devised asynchronous lower bounds, making the above implementation close to the optimum.

 Using our paradigm we also showed how to implement a 3-approximation $\{0, 1, 2\}$ -SND algorithm and an $O(\log k)$ -approximation Steiner Network algorithm, for constant maximum requirement k.
-To our knowledge this is the first distributed implementations for these two problems which were thoroughly studied in the centralized environment.
+This is the first distributed implementations for these two problems, which were thoroughly studied in the centralized setting.

 Finally, gave a 2(k + 1)-approximation algorithm for k-Connected Subgraph with metric costs that uses $O(\log \log n)$ rounds and $O(|E|) = O(n^2)$ messages, which is optimal.
-This improves the result of [12] where was given an $O(k \log n)$ -approximation algorithm that uses $O(\log \frac{n}{k})$ rounds and $O(nk \log \frac{n}{k})$ expected number of messages.
+This improves the result of [14] where was given an $O(k \log n)$ -approximation algorithm that uses $O(\log \frac{n}{k})$ rounds and $O(nk \log \frac{n}{k})$ expected number of messages.